Infomaker/Dashboard-Plugin/README.md

 This will first execute
 	yarn build:prod

-The plugin id from the manifest file will be added as part of the key.
+The plugin bundle from the manifest file will be added as part of the key.
 Example:
     se-infomaker-dashboard-plugin/manifest.json

 So your plugin manifest path will be: